MicrosoftDocs/learn/learn-pr/language/react-get-started/includes/8-project-from-scratch.md

 In an empty directory, start by installing the necessary components by using npm.
 Then configure Snowpack and add the scripts to the *package.json* file.

-1. Open a terminal or command window.
+1. Open a terminal or command window on Mac or Linux.
+On Windows, open a bash terminal window.
 Then, run the following command to create the directory, and the *package.json* file for npm.

     ```bash
     # Windows